 - 1. The condensing unit and the cabinet must be connected to separate electrical power supplies. - 2.
-Each wire must be connected to its corresponding terminal. - 3.
+The main electrical connections for the cabinet are located on a box mounted on top of the unit. - 3.
+Each wire must be connected to its corresponding terminal. - 4.
 The ground wire must be connected to an efficient ground terminal.